fabienbaron/OITOOLS.jl/docs/src/install.md

 ```
 This will install the packages in the same state that is given by the OITOOLS Manifest.toml.
 Otherwise, it will resolve the latest versions of the dependencies compatible with the project.

-### Options 2: global Installation of dependencies
+### How to install dependencies: options 2, global installation

 In case the previous instantiation does not work, or if you want to install all dependencies globally, you can use the package manager (```]``` key) then do: